vkandola/go-go-gadget/README.md

 Notes:
 - I (and the book) make use of `.envrc` files to properly set enviroment variables.
 This is done using a package called [direnv][direnv], or equivalent for your distribution.
+- I (and the book) use Go 1.7, YMMV with lower versions.

 [go-go-logo]: https://github.com/vkandola/go-go-gadget/blob/master/go-go-logo.jpg "Inspector Gadget Approves of this language!"